david-lebl/scala-project-style-guide/docs/ERROR_MODELING_GUIDE.md

 ### Approach 2: toThrowable Method

-If you prefer not to extend Exception:
+If you prefer not to extend Exception, which force a user to handle it in some way:

 ```scala
 sealed trait WorkerError: